 Meds IV failed to provide sanitary conditions that prevented the bacteria from spreading.
 A March 2011 CDC inspection found the same strain of Serratia from the outbreak throughout the Meds IV facility.
 They found it in a water faucet, an open container of amino acid powder, and on the surface of mixing equipment used to make TPN.

-This failure to provide a sanitary environment to manufacture TPN had serious consequences.
-Nine patients at various hospitals around Birmingham, Alabama-area died from complications resulting from exposure to Serratia.
+This failure to provide a sanitary environment to manufacture TPN had severe consequences.
+Nine patients at various hospitals around Birmingham, Alabama, died from complications from exposure to Serratia.
 Several other patients also developed bloodstream infections but survived.
 All these patients had received IV manufactured and distributed by Meds IV.